jfcloutier/karma_agency/notes/apperception.md

 * define a mutual exclusion constraint with one or more other predicates of the same type
 * or, if binary on objects, define an existential rule

+The spatial constraint is predefined as:

+* Success if fail to find two objects o1 and o2 in any state of the trace such that o1 and o2 are not related directly or indirectly.

+The static and causal constraints will be implicitly satisfied by the successful construction of a trace.

 ### Computing the trace

-The spatial constraint is predefined as:

-* Success if fail to find two objects o1 and o2 in any state of the trace that o1 and o2 are not related directly or indirectly

-Starting with initial state as St,
+Starting with initial state as S1,

 * While length(trace) < length(sequence) and no state is repeated
-  * apply static rules to S t to validate and augment the state to St*
+  * apply static rules to Si t to validate and augment the state Si
+  * carry over into what's not incomposible from Si-1
   * verify spatial and conceptual contraints
-  * apply causal rules to St* to generate St+1
+  * apply causal rules to Si to generate Si+1
-  * carry over what's composible from St*

 ## Costing a theory

-A low-cost theory has low complexity and its trace covers well he sequence.
+A low-cost theory has low complexity and its trace covers well the apperception task's sequence.

-If the len(trace) < length(sequence) then the trace repeats itsef.
+If the len(trace) < length(sequence) then repeat the traceuntil it has the same length as the sequence.

 To compute mis-coverage, for each SSi = state(sequence, i) and STi = state(trace, i), count the number of properties in SSi and not in STi.

-To compute complexity, count the number of atoms in all its rules.
+To compute complexity, count the number of atoms in all the rules.

-Cost = complexity + K * mis-coverage
+Cost = complexity + K * mis-coverage (K = TBD)